MICommunity/psi-mi-xml-maker/README.md

 ### 2. Formatting the Raw File
 If the imported file does not conform to the Interactome template, it must be formatted.

+#### 2.1 Selecting the columns to process
+If the file format is **XLSX** or **XLS**, the user has to select the sheet to access.
+In other cases it is not necessary.
+Then, the dropdown menus will fill with the headers of the file.
-- The user can select columns for **Bait** and **Prey**.
+The user can now select the corresponding columns for the **Bait ID** and the **Prey ID**.
+If it is present in the file it can also select the name columns.

+#### 2.2 Selecting general information
+The general information panel contains the participant identification method and the interaction detection method.
+The user can select the corresponding options.

+> **Note:** The options available for the dropdown menus are directly fetched on OLS.

+#### 2.3 Selecting information concerning the baits
+The same way as for the general information, the user can select information about the baits thanks to the dropdown menus.
+The user can select multiple experimental preparations.
+To do so, it has to increase the number in the spinner.
+Then, multiple dropdown menu will appear.

+The following options can also be typed in:
+- the organism **Tax id**
+- the feature start and end locations
+- the feature xref

+#### 2.4 Selecting information concerning the preys
+The preys information selection is working the same way as the baits information selection.

+The following options can also be typed in:
+- the organism **Tax id**

+#### 2.5 Formatting the file
-- If interactions are binary, the user can specify this by ticking the corresponding box.
+Finally, the user can format the file by clicking the button **Format file**.
-- Additional interaction-related information can be selected.
-- Once formatted, a new file named `previousFile_xmlFormatted.fileType` is generated.
+If the user ticks the box **Create binary interactions** each row of the input file will be considered an interaction.
+If it is not ticked, the interaction number will remain the same as long as the bait do not change.

+In the end, a new file called "inputFile_XMLFormatted.inputFileFormat" is created and will be used to work on.

 ### 3. Updating Uniprot IDs
-Updating Uniprot IDs is optional but recommended.
-- If working with an **XLSX** or **XLS** file, select the correct sheet.
+If the file format is **XLSX** or **XLS**, the user has to select the sheet to access.
+In other cases it is not necessary.
+Then, the dropdown menus will fill with the headers of the file.

+Once done, the user has to select the corresponding columns in the file:

-- The **Participant ID** column must be specified.
+- the **Participant ID** column must be specified.
-- The **Organism** and **Database** columns are optional but can refine Uniprot mapping.
+- the **Organism** and **Database** columns are optional but can refine Uniprot mapping.
 - Clicking **Update the Uniprot IDs** will start the process.
-- If multiple Uniprot IDs are found, the user can choose one or manually enter the ID and database.
+- If multiple reviewed Uniprot IDs are found, the user can choose one or manually enter the ID and database.
 - Additional columns will be added to the file with the updated ID, organism, and database.

 ### 4. Creating Participants
 Before creating interactions, participants must be defined.
 - For **XLSX** or **XLS** files, select the correct sheet.
+- The user can select the number of features per participant present in the file, by default this number is set to 0;
+  - Once increased, the corresponding number of feature cells will be added in the selection table.
 - Map the participant elements to the correct file columns.
 - The application suggests columns based on similarity but requires user verification.
-- A preview function is available to check values.
+- The user can check the rightfulness of the data input thanks to the preview lines which are displayed from the 3rd line of the table.

 ### 5. Creating the PSI-MI 3.0 XML File
 - The **Publication Date** must be selected.